jacobrichey/playerElo_2019/README.md

 `Morton Elo Change = (965.754 - (4762.089 * 1.2523) - 1084) / 502 = -12.12`

 If there was an error on the play, these adjustments would be disregarded unless the elo change is still negative for the batter or positive for the pitcher.
+Otherwise, the playerElo of Bellinger and Morton is updated, and the model will repeat these steps with the next plate appearance.